hylang/hy/docs/quickstart.rst

         hy test_program_of_awesome.hy

+11. take a deep breath so as to not hyperventilate
-11. smile villainously and sneak off to your hydeaway and do unspeakable things
+12. smile villainously and sneak off to your hydeaway and do unspeakable things